JoramGranger/GROUP-10-NEWS-APP/README.md

 # G10 NEWS | PRINCIPLES OF PROGRAMMING

-A course work project for CSC-3112 - Principles of Programming.
+A course work project for CSC-3112 - Principles of Programming for semester 1 year 3.

 ## Getting Started